 The games always attracted interest through the rugby league Challenge Cup, the sport’s annual knock-out competition, with the showpiece final being held at Wembley Stadium.

-Wigan Warriors (18) are the record holders for most number of Challenge Cup wins, followed by St. Helens (12) and Leeds Rhinos (11).
+Wigan Warriors (19) are the record holders for most number of Challenge Cup wins, followed by Leeds Rhinos (13) and St. Helens (12).

 The modern day game has also enjoyed a significant boost with the advent of satellite TV (Sky Sports) and the creation of the rugby league Super League in 1996.

 The top league in the Northern Hemisphere – matched by the National Rugby League (NRL) in Australasia – is the pinnacle of professional rugby league.